AmethystBird/COMP3016-Lab-Tasks/Lab8/README.md

 ### Task 4
 Try generating a snowy-mountain biome based on height level in which the colour of the vertices is set to white.

+## Depth
+While observing the scene, you may have noticed that depth of the terrain is difficult to conceptualise.
+This is because no lighting has been implemented in the scene, with the exception of simply setting colours.
+While not in the scope of COMP3016, [Basic lighting](https://learnopengl.com/Lighting/Basic-Lighting) will significantly improve the appearance of the terrain, as well as many other applications of OpenGL.